 Why have dental implants?

 If gaps are left in your smile, the jaw bone left behind naturally starts to degrade and diminish.
 It can cause a sunken appearance as the jaw shrinks.
 The same process happens even if you have dentures or a bridge.
 However, implants prevent this as they act similarly to natural tooth roots and give the bone a foundation, preventing natural shrinkage.

-Implants are also very long-lasting.
+Dental implants are also very long-lasting.
 Titanium has a specific property in how it can form a strong, biological bond with bone.
 They are much more durable than bridges, which use adhesive to stay in place.

-What is involved in implant treatment?
+What is involved in dental implant treatment?

 It takes several appointments for us to place an implant and restore a missing tooth.
 We start with an initial consultation where we discuss in detail your treatment plan and how long we envisage the treatment will take.

 We take x-rays and scans of your mouth so we can get a clear picture of your jaw.
 It’s important that there is enough bone density to support an implant.
 We use these x-rays and scans to locate the best spot for us to place the implant.
 If we are replacing a single missing tooth, the implant will be placed where the tooth root used to be.